storacha/specs/w3-aggregation.md

     Authority-->>Storefront: receipt issued
 ```

-### Broker queues the offer
+### Broker queues the aggregate

-Once broker successfully gets an offer, the offer gets queued for review.
-A receipt is created to proof the transition of `aggregate/offer` state from `null` into `queued`.
-It is worth mentioning that if an offer is from an aggregate that is already `queued` or `complete` it is ignored.
+Once a broker successfully receives the offer of an aggregate, the aggregate gets queued for review.
+A receipt is created to proof the transition of the offered aggregate state from `null` into `queued`.
+It is worth mentioning that if an offer is for an aggregate that is already `queued` or `complete` it is ignored.

-This receipt MUST have link to a followup task (using `.fx.join` field) that either succeeds (if aggregate was added into a deal) or fails (if aggregate was determined to be invalid) so that it's receipt COULD be looked up using it.
+This receipt MUST have link to a followup task (using `.fx.join` field) that either succeeds (if the aggregate was added into a deal) or fails (if the aggregate was determined to be invalid) so that it's receipt COULD be looked up using it.

 > Note: Aggregator MAY have several intermediate steps and states it transitions through, however those intentionally are not captured by this protocol, because storefront will take no action until success / failure condition is met.

-### Broker reviews and handles the offer
+### Broker reviews and handles the aggregate

-After a broker dequeues the offer from the queue, it will interact with available Filecoin Storage Providers, in order to establish a previously determined (out of band) number of deals.
+After a broker dequeues the aggregate, it will interact with available Filecoin Storage Providers, in order to establish a previously determined (out of band) number of deals.
 Depending on storage providers availability, as well as the content present in the offer, the aggregate MAY be handled or not.
-A receipt is created to proof the transition of `aggregate/offer` state from `queued` into `accepted` or `denied`.
+A receipt is created to proof the transition of the aggregate state from `queued` into `accepted` or `rejected`.

 ```mermaid
 sequenceDiagram